-These regulations apply to every game and competition organized by the Alps Hockey League.
+These regulations apply to every game and competition organized by the Alps Hockey League as well as the games of the national championships.

 These regulations govern all matters to which the text explicitly or implicitly relates.

 § 3 Scope of Personal Application